OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

  - 3. There is de facto capacity and evidence that this can be met on the ground
 - Elderly groups are as they are defined locally for the specific country being coded
 - Key workers are broadly defined according to local conditions, and may also be described as essential, frontline, and high risk employees.
-- Broad groups may include a large group of adults, for example those aged 50-65
+- Broad groups may include a large group of adults, for example all those aged over 50
-- A cost to the individual can also be a partial cost.
-No cost to individual may also include a very small nominal payment
+- A policy recorded as “no cost to individual” may also include a very small nominal cost to the individual, such as the small pharmaceutical co-payments (eg. $5) in some public health systems
 - Vaccines are defined as having passed Phase 3 clinical trials and approved by the government for use